olin-electric-motorsports/MK_II-Code/README.md

 ## How to add a new Board

 Woopie!
 Look at you go, starting to write your own code *from scratch* for the ATmega on the PCB *you* designed.
 Have a cookie.
-Before you go about wrecking havoc on the beautiful build system I painstakingly developed, I'm going to teach you how to make your new board's code work flawlessly with the reset of the code.
+Before you go about wrecking havoc on the beautiful build system I painstakingly developed, I'm going to teach you how to make your new board's code work flawlessly with the rest of the code.

 We are currently using `cmake`, which is a program that constructs Makefiles based on rules.
 Each board's folder has a little file in it called `CMakeLists.txt`.
 This is the file that tells `cmake` how you want it to generate Makefiles.

-Simply copy and paste one of the `CMakeLists.txt` files from another folder into your board's folder, and change the name of the board by editing this line:
+Simply copy and paste one of the `CMakeLists.txt` files from another folder (I recommend using the HACKERBOARDV2's `CMakeLists.txt` because it will always be up-to-date) into your board's folder, and change the name of the board by editing this line:

 ```cmake
 project ({BoardName} C)